jstedfast/MimeKit/README.md

         }
     }

+### Getting the Decoded Content of a MIME Part

+At some point, you're going to want to extract the decoded content of a MimePart (such as an image) and save it to disk or feed it to a UI control to display it.

+Once you've found the MimePart object that you'd like to extract the content of, here's how you can save the decoded content to a file:

+    // This will get the name of the file as specified by the sending mail client.
+    // Note: this value *may* be null, so you'll want to handle that case in your code. var fileName = part.FileName;

+    using (var stream = File.Create (fileName)) {
+        part.ContentObject.DecodeTo (stream);
+    }

+You can also get access to the original encoded content and its encoding by poking at the Stream and Encoding properties of the ContentObject.
+This might be useful if you want to pass the content off to a UI control that can do its own loading from a stream.

+    var filtered = new FilteredStream (part.ContentObject.Stream);

+    // Note: if the MimePart was parsed by a MimeParser (or loaded using MimeMessage.Load or MimeEntity.Load),
+    // the ContentObject.Encoding will match the part.Encoding.

+    // Create an IMimeFilter that can decode the ContentEncoding. var decoder = DecoderFilter.Create (part.ContentObject.Encoding);

+    // Add the filter to our filtered stream. filtered.Add (decoder);

+    // At this point, you can now read from the 'filtered' stream as if it were the original, raw content.
+    // Assuming you have an image UI control that could load from a stream, you could do something like this: imageControl.Load (filtered);

+There are a number of useful filters that can be applied to a FilteredStream, so if you find this type of interface appealing, I suggest taking a look at the available filters in the MimeKit.IO.Filters namespace or even write your own!
+The possibilities are limited only by your imagination.

 ## Contributing

 The first thing you'll need to do is fork MimeKit to your own GitHub repository.
 Once you do that,